 This group is focused on creating and maintaining Open Source Linux kernel drivers for all types of devices, and maintaining community information on developments around devices.
-If you had previously registered in the old wiki, you will need to create a new account.

 We are a group of Linux kernel developers (over 400 strong) that develop and maintain Linux kernel drivers.
 We work with the manufacturers of the specific device to specify, develop, submit to the main kernel, and maintain the kernel drivers.
-We are willing and able to sign NDAs with companies if they wish to keep their specifications closed, as long as we are able to create a proper GPLv2 compliant Linux kernel driver as an end result.
+We are willing and able to sign non-disclosure agreements with companies if they wish to keep their specifications closed, as long as we are able to create a proper GPLv2 compliant Linux kernel driver as an end result.

 If you are a company that wishes to have a Linux kernel driver written and maintained by this group, please go to the Company Process page.